jsgarvin/paparazzi/README.md

 directories (see 'How it works' below).
 Older snapshots maintain versions of files as they existed at the time that snapshot was made.

-Paparazzi automatically purges out old hourly, daily, weekly, and monthly snapshots.
-Yearly snapshots are not automatically purged and need to be removed manually when necessary.
+Paparazzi automatically purges out old snapshots, and allows you to define how many of each snapshot to keep in reserve.

 Installation
 ------------